aljedaxi/zettel/pages/z_the_falcondale_collection.md

 ### In the 30s, Einstein was considered insane
 ### So you can be a ... a Marxist ... and none of them work.
 So one of the things I  became kind of famous for was attacking the business schools. ..
 They are all teaching one thing in common.
 It is that none of the teaching works.
 ###
+> Why do you think that management and unions never agree about anything.
+It is because they are talking about quite different systems with quite different VARIETIES.
+###